The Best Smart Light Bulb

 It is possible to use Lightify bulbs without the gateway through a Belkin WeMo Link, SmartThings Hub, Wink Hub, Iris Hub by Lowes, Logitech Harmony Home Hub or Amazon Echo or Echo Dot.
 The latter requires the Lightify Gateway, SmartThings or Wink Hub.
 Lightify is also compatible with the Google Home unit through the SmartThings hub.

 Lightify’s compatibility is not quite as wide as Hue because it can’t work with HomeKit, negating Siri integration.
 The Gateway is the simplest way to bridge integration options, though Lightify works with a handful of other hubs.
 Voice control is available through Google Home.
 Alexa used to work fine with Lightify but has recently stopped working, and it’s not clear why.
 The Alexa app still offers Lightify as a “skill,” except it doesn’t function through the Lightify app.
-It’s unknown if this issue is permanent or temporary.

 Using Belkin’s WeMo Link or Samsung’s SmartThings, Lightify is also compatible with IFTTT.
 And through SmartThings, it will work with Stringify.